 1. Grind split roasted gram (pottukadalai/ dalia) to a coarse powder and keep aside.

-2. Finely chop the onions, green chillies and coriander leaves , crush the garlic and ginger.
+2. Finely chop the onions, green chilies and coriander leaves , crush the garlic and ginger.

-3. Cook the minced meat with a pinch of turmeric and salt in a cup of water for 10 minutes (approx).
+3. Cook the minced meat with turmeric and salt in a cup of water for 10 minutes (approx).
 Close and cook until it becomes tender and soft.
 Let it cool completely and grind it to fine texture.

-4. Heat oil (table-2) in a pan and fry the onions, green chillies, crushed garlic and ginger until tender.
+4. Heat oil (table-2) in a pan and fry the onions, green chilies, crushed garlic and ginger until tender.
 Let cool completely.

 6. Slightly coat with corn flour and deep fry.
 Drain the excess oil and serve hot with chutney of your choice.

 - Corn flour is optional, this is done to add extra crispiness to the patties.

 - Fry them on medium high flame.
 High flame will tend to brown them quickly…. low flame could break them apart… So try a small portion to check the oil temperature.